alexyin2/Linear-Regression_Python_Not_Using_sklearn/README.md

-# Learning Linear Regression in Python but not using sklearn
+# Learning Linear Regression in Python but Not Using sklearn

 ### Warning: Linear Algebra and Calculus are highly-needed for learning linear regression.